“There is only one proof of ability: doing it.” [Marie von Ebner-Eschenbach]

 Competency Explanation Weight

-Surprisingly, developing other, self-confidence, team leadership, and conceptional thinking are in general less important for managers.
+Surprisingly, developing other, self-confidence, team leadership, and conceptional thinking are generally less important for managers.

 Teamwork and Cooperation